nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 * Test
 * Deploy

-add them to your CI file:
+Add them to your CI file:

 ```yml
 stages: